create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **typeName**: string

 The node type name for this class.
-This property is read only.
+This property is read-only.

 #### **componentInfo**: { name: string, level: number }

 Returns an object with two properties *name* and *level* which can be used to get a ComponentInfo object from the X3D browser.
-This property is read only.
+This property is read-only.

 #### **containerField**: string

 The default container field name for this node.
-This property is read only.
+This property is read-only.

 #### **specificationRange**: { from: string, to: string }

 Returns an object with two strings defining the first version and last version where this node is specified.
-This property is read only.
+This property is read-only.

 #### **fieldDefinitions**: FieldDefinitionArray